jgome284/async-js/README.md

 To start, you need to have Docker Engine and Docker Compose on your machine.
 You can either:

-- Install Docker Desktop which includes both Docker Engine and Docker Compose
+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) which includes both Docker Engine and Docker Compose.
+(Recommended ⭐)
-- Install Docker Engine and Docker Compose as standalone binaries
+- Install [Docker Engine](https://docs.docker.com/engine/install/binaries/) and [Docker Compose](https://docs.docker.com/compose/install/standalone/) as standalone binaries.
+(If it suits your fancy 🤵)

 ### VSCode